 Why Update Your Website’s PHP Version

 WordPress is notorious for PHP data breaches, though the fault doesn’t actually stand with WordPress or with PHP itself.
 Many individuals fail to properly authenticate and update their PHP version as time goes on and many people are still on version 5.6.2 of PHP despite the most recent version being 7.1.
-Running on an older version such as that can present a severe risk to your website.
+Running your website on an older version such as that can present a severe risk to your website.
 Aside from the obvious and glaring concerns with older versions of PHP, there are the more peripheral issues that can arise with your website’s speed, functionality, and ability to work with certain plugins.
 WordPress itself still supports fairly old versions of the software, which means you may be falling behind without even knowing.

 PHP is the in-between for the static version of your website and the backend it is built on.
 Drawing from and receiving request from your database which is normally built in platform like MySQL.
 So aside from the surface level problems we’ve already described you could see deep rooted issues with corrupted information on both the front end and the back end.

 Check Your Current PHP Version

 PHP is the programming language that your whole WordPress website is based on, and lucky for us PHP is an open source programming language, so checking and updating won’t cost you a single dollar.
 Checking your current version is always the first step when updating your website.
 No reason going through the rest of the steps if you don’t actually need to.

 This can normally be done by heading over to your hosting management dashboard.
 They will often have a version number on there easily available to be seen, our experience is mostly with cPanel, and for the most part it is right there clearly displayed.

 If you’re having trouble finding the PHP version in your hosting dashboard there are plenty of plugins which let you check your PHP version.
 Our recommendation is this Plugin.